Treasurer Lowery recovering from health-related concerns

-State Treasurer Mark Lowery is recovering at home following some health-related concerns, his office announced Tuesday afternoon.
+State Treasurer Mark Lowery is recovering at home with some health-related concerns, his office announced Tuesday afternoon.

 Lowery, a Republican from Maumelle, has been undergoing tests and will follow the instruction of his doctors, the treasurer's office said in a news release.